JuzerShakir/How-to-Python/README.md

 ---

 ### 17. Tuples
 **Q. Write a program that counts the distribution of the hour of the day for each of the messages in the *[mbox-long.txt](https://github.com/JuzerShakir/How-to-Python/blob/master/Tuples/mbox-long.txt)* file.
-You can pull the hour from the *'From'* line by finding the time string and then splitting that string into parts using the colon character.**<br>
+You can pull the hour from the *'From '* line by finding the time string and then splitting that string into parts using the colon character.**<br>
 **Once you have accumulated the counts for each hour, print out the counts, one per line, sorted by hour.**
 <br>